shopsys/shopsys/README.md

 ### Plans for next releases

-Overview of our goals and priorities can be found in our [Shopsys Platform Roadmap](https://www.shopsys.com/product-roadmap/)
+An overview of our goals and priorities can be found in our [Shopsys Platform Roadmap](https://www.shopsys.com/product-roadmap/)

 ## How to Start a New Project
-The *shopsys/shopsys* package is a monolithic repository, a single development environment, for management of all parts of Shopsys Platform.
+The *shopsys/shopsys* package is a monolithic repository, a single development environment, for the management of all parts of Shopsys Platform.
 See more information about the monorepo approach in [the Monorepo article](https://docs.shopsys.com/en/latest/introduction/monorepo/).

-For the purposes of building a new project use our [shopsys/project-base](https://github.com/shopsys/project-base), which is fully ready as the base for building your Shopsys Platform project.
+For the purposes of building a new project, use the [shopsys/project-base](https://github.com/shopsys/project-base), which is fully ready as the base for building your Shopsys Platform project.

 For more detailed instructions, follow one of the installation guides: